 How an electronics firm stopped rapid growth from losing their identity

 Culture eats strategy for breakfast.
-This age-old adage rings especially true in this era; employee engagement
+This age-old adage rings especially true in this era; employee engagementis intrinsically connected with an organization’s culture.

 A 2015 study by Delloite highlighted that 87%